helenclx/helenclx/README.md

 I host [my own Gitea instance](https://git.helenchong.dev/).
 You can check out [my profile on my Gitea instance](https://git.helenchong.dev/helenchong).

-Repositories of my personal repositories are also pushed to Codeberg.
-You can check out [my Codeberg profile](https://codeberg.org/helenchong).
+My personal repositories are also pushed to SourceTube and Codeberg.
+You can check out my profiles on [SourceTube](https://source.tube/helenchong) and [Codeberg](https://codeberg.org/helenchong).

 ---